-Bugatti Chiron Sport Is 40 Lbs Lighter, Faster On Corners
+Bugatti Chiron Sport Is 40 Lbs Lighter, Faster In Corners

 Source: Bugatti

-Bugatti Chiron Sport
+Bugatti Chiron Sport at the 2018 Geneva Motor Show

 “We have developed the Chiron Sport for customers wanting an even sportier driving experience with their Chiron, with improved lateral dynamics on winding roads,” says Stephan Winkelmann, President of Bugatti Automobiles S.A.S.
 “What was important for us was to leave unchanged the unique character of the Chiron, its combination of ultimate performance, longitudinal acceleration and maximum speed with luxury, comfort and everyday usability.”